AttilaNA/webshop/README.md

 ### _Product list_

-I want to have an index page, where I can see the list of Products in a default Product Category.
+I want to have an index page, where I can see the list of Products in a certain Product Category.

-1. There are Products and a default Product Category in the application.
-Opening the root URL (/) displays a list of Products with details such as product title, description, image, price.
+Opening the root URL (/) displays a list of all Products with details such as product title, description, image, price.
+Products can be listed based on their category in the application.

 ### _..._